 3. Set up hosting

-If you’re after an easy set-up, we recommend SiteGround who we use for our side projects.
-They are a WordPress recommended hosting company and have a simple installation process.
+If you’re after an easy set-up, we recommend SiteGround which we use for our side projects.
+They are a WordPress-recommended hosting company and have a simple installation process.

 - Go to SiteGround and choose the correct package for you.
 The StartUp will be enough to start a travel blog.

-- Select ‘Register a New Domain’ and enter the domain you decided on in step 2.
+- Select ‘Register a New Domain’ and enter the domain you decided on in step two.

 - Enter your account information and complete registration.